Welcome to the Gao Research Group at Caltech!

 Nov 13th, Wei gave an invited seminar in Birck Nanotechnology Center at Purdue University.

 Nov 10th, we received the Carver Mead New Adventures Fund for our biosensor research.

 Sep 29th, Wei was featured on Caltech News: "The Science of Sweat: An Interview with Wei Gao".
 Link

-September, welcome our first graduate student Yiran (Isabella) and undergraduate researchers Rohan and Adrian to join the group!
+Sep-Oct, welcome our first graduate student Yiran (Isabella) and undergraduate researchers Rohan and Adrian to join the group!

 August, Wei joined California Institute of Technology as an assistant professor of Medical Engineering.

 March, Wei was selected as an ACS Nano Junior Fellow and participated in first ACS Nano Kavli Futures Symposium.

 Dec 14th, Wei's wearable biosensor work was chosen by ACS as part of TOP Research of 2016: "Wearable sensors were ‘the’ fashion accessories of 2016".
 Link